anod/gmail-imap-php/README.md

-GMAIL IMAP API
+GMAIL IMAP API in PHP
 =============================

-Wrapper above Gmail IMAP API
+Wrapper library above Gmail IMAP API.

+## Features

+The library extends Zend Impa Library, this way it provides all basic IMAP functionality.
+In addition it provides simple API for:
+ * OAUTH2 Authentication
+ * get UID of the message
+ * work with GMail labels: retrive, apply, remove
+ * Getting Gmail thread id
+ * Utility to convert Gmail message id representation: from big int to hex and opposite
+ * Archive message

+## TODO

+* move to inbox
+* mark as read/unread

 ## Requirements

+Composer
-Zend Imap Library
+  * Zend Imap Library

 ## Usage example